Crackerjacks Safeguarding Policy

 2. To clarify the standards of behaviour are required of staff, members, volunteer’s and trustees at all times

 3. To reduce the possibility of unfounded allegations of abuse against staff, members, volunteers and trustees.

 It is the responsibility of all Crackerjacks staff, members, volunteers and trustees to ensure that their behaviour meets the standards of this code of conduct at all times.
-Any code breaches must be reported directly to the liaison officers Mr Terry Bull and Mr John Bacon.
+Any code breaches must be reported directly to the liaison officers Mr Terry Bull.

 These principles must be met and adhered to at all times.
 From time to time we may have young children visit our premises or we may be required to visit a place of education or a nursery, no member of staff should put themselves in a situation of vulnerability, you must never at any time be left alone with unsupervised children or adults at risk.
 You must make this clear to a senior person responsible for the children or adults at risk.